Chedly Ayari: Career

 Ayari held several diplomatic responsibilities, such as economic advisor to the Tunisian delegation at the United Nations in New York City from 1960 to 1964.
 He was also Ambassador to the European Commission, Belgium, and Luxembourg in 1972.
 He was Chairman of the Commission for Industrial Development at the UN in 1962 and of the Arab Bank for Economic Development in Africa from 1963 to 1964, executive director of the World Bank from 1964 to 1965, and a member of the advisory board for the African Development Bank.

 Ayari was appointed president of the Central Bank of Tunisia on 24 July 2012, replacing Mustapha Kamel Nabli and being approved by the Constituent Assembly of Tunisia by a vote of 97 to 89, with 4 abstentions.
 His approval was highly criticized due to his relationship with former ruler Zine El Abidine Ben Ali, who was overthrown during the Tunisian Revolution in 2011.
 As President of the Bank, he sought to improve the Tunisian economic situation, while bringing reforms to banking and financial systems within the country.
 Thanks to his efforts, he won the Tatweej Award for Excellence and Quality in the Arab world in 2014.
 In 2017, he earned a grade of B from the Central Banker Report Cards, awarded by the American magazine Global Finance.
 On 14 February 2018, he assured the Assembly of the Representatives of the People in a hearing that Tunisia's placement on the blacklist of the European Parliament was purely political.
 That same day, he submitted his resignation as President of the Central Bank of Tunisia to Prime Minister Youssef Chahed.
 His successor, Marouane Abassi, was appointed on 19 February 2018.

 Personal life

 He was the son of Sadok and Fatouma Ayari.
 He married Élaine Vatteau in 1959, and the couple lived in Gammarth, where their three children were born.

-He died of COVID-19 during the COVID-19 pandemic in Tunisia.
+He died of COVID-19 during the COVID-19 pandemic in Tunisia aged 87.